WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-04-24-set-up-docker-compose-for-asp-net-core-3-1-microservices.md

 This file describes two images, rabbitmq, and customerapi.
 Let&#8217;s have a closer look at the customerapi definition:

   * Ports: The container is listening to the ports 8000 and 8001 and redirects the request to the ports 80 and 443 inside the container.
-  * Environment: This section provides environment variables and their value to enable Kestrel to process SSL requests
+  * Environment: This section provides environment variables and their value to enable Kestrel to process SSL requests.
+Additionally, it allows to enable or disable the connection to RabbitMq for the OrderApi.
   * Image: This specifies which image should be used.
 If it is not available locally, it will be downloaded from Dockerhub.
   * Restart: Here you can configure the restart policy.
 This container is always restarting on failure.
 Other options are always and until-stopped.
   * Depends on: This section specifies dependencies.
 It only specifies that the rabbitmq container has to be started before the customerapi container.
 It doesn&#8217;t guarantee that the container is already finished starting up